 The number of odour episodes obtained can be compared and analysed and they are communicated to all the parties involved in the project so that they are aware of the critical situations that most annoy the population.

-Degree of discomfort (GM)
+Annoyance Degree (AD)

 This is a new value resulting from the correlation between the intensity and the hedonic tone of the reported odour, which is calculated for each odour episode.
-The degree of discomfort (GM, as abbreviated in Spanish) is the index that quantifies the annoyance caused by an episode and its impact on the environment, providing objective data that allows comparing the episodes over during the project, shown on the Matrix degree of discomfort as follows:
+The Annoyance Degree (AD) is the index that quantifies the annoyance caused by an episode and its impact on the environment, providing objective data that allows comparing the episodes over during the project, shown on the Matrix degree of discomfort as follows:

-Table 1: Matrix of degree of discomfort (MM).
+Table 1: Annoyance Matrix (AM).